Euro ministers give blessing to Greek bailout, wooing IMF on debt

 But after deadlock since January that ravaged the already weak Greek economy and ended in a dramatic U-turn a month ago by the anti-austerity leftist government to avert Athens' expulsion from the euro, there was a cautious sense of optimism among ministers gathered in a Brussels deep in summer holiday languor.

-"After six months of very difficult negotiations with lots of ups and downs, we finally have an agreement," Greek Finance Minister Euclid Tsakalotos told reporters.
+"After six months of very difficult negotiations with lots of ups and downs, we finally have an agreement," Greek Finance Minister Euclid Tsakalotos told reporters on Friday.
 His appointment by Tsipras six weeks ago in place of his abrasive predecessor has been hailed by counterparts as a mark of a new Greek "realism".

-"After the changes in the government and the crises that we had, the cooperation with let's say the changed Greek government is very constructive, very well organised," Jeroen Dijsselbloem, the Dutch minister who chaired the meeting, told reporters.

 DEBT BURDEN